 Residency training is currently offered in Internal Medicine and Ambulatory Care.
 Additional residencies are expected to be added within the near future.

 - Focus on academia, in addition to practice area

-- Teaching and Learning Certificate Program
+- Include a Teaching and Learning Certificate Program

-Dr. Phillip Lee is a PGY2 Internal Medicine Pharmacy Resident and a Clinical Instructor in the Department of Pharmacy Practice at Bill Gatton College of Pharmacy with East Tennessee State University.
-He is originally from Nashville, Tennessee and earned a Bachelor of Business Administration in Accounting from Lambuth University in Jackson, Tennessee.
-After a brief career in marketing and finance, Dr. Lee returned to school to pursue a career in pharmacy.
-He completed his Doctor of Pharmacy at the University of Tennessee College of Pharmacy in 2011.
-Dr. Lee recently completed his PGY1 residency work at the University of Tennessee Medical Center in Knoxville, Tennessee.
-His interests include cardiology, diabetes, infectious diseases, and academia.
+Dr. Freshour is a PGY2 Internal Medicine Pharmacy Resident and a Clinical Instructor in the Department of Pharmacy Practice at Bill Gatton College of Pharmacy with East Tennessee State University.
+She is originally from Newport, Tennessee and received a Bachelor of Arts in Biology from Tusculum College.
+Dr. Freshour completed her Doctor of Pharmacy at Bill Gatton College of Pharmacy with East Tennessee State University in 2010.
+Dr. Freshour recently completed her PGYl residency work at the University of Tennessee Medical Center in Knoxville, Tennessee.
+Her clinical areas of interest include cardiology, infectious disease, diabetes and pulmonary conditions.

 Ambulatory Care Resident